Robpol86/robpol86.com/docs/posts/2025/2025-07-22-truenas-scale-telegraf.md

 1. In the TrueNAS UI go to ➡️ Apps
 1. Click on the running **influxdb** application
-1. Under "Workloads" next to "influxdb - Running" click the command line icon to shell into the container
+1. Under "Workloads" next to "influxdb - Running" click the **Shell** icon
 1. Run the command `influx` and then execute these queries to create the **admin** user:
     ```sql
     CREATE USER admin WITH PASSWORD 'REPLACE_ME' WITH ALL PRIVILEGES